coderefinery/git-collaborative/content/guide.md

-In order to collaborate efficiently using Git, it's essential to have a solid understanding of how remotes work, and how to contribute changes through pull requests.
-The git-intro lesson teaches participants how to work efficiently with Git when there is only one developer.
+In order to collaborate efficiently using Git, it's essential to have a solid understanding of how remotes work, and how to contribute changes through pull requests or merge requests.
+The git-intro lesson teaches participants how to work efficiently with Git when there is only one developer (more precisely: how to work when there are no remote Git repositories yet in the picture).
 This lesson dives into the collaborative aspects of Git and focuses on the possible collaborative workflows enabled by web-based repository hosting platforms like GitHub.

 This lesson is meant to directly benefit workshop participants who have prior experience with Git, enabling them to put collaborative workflows involving